 Kyushu, Japan with Parlo Tours (Pt.1)

 I was traveling on a media familiarization tour to the Japanese island of Kyushu with Parlo Tours.
 It was a 6-day trip around the island, and Beppu was our first city (and very first experience of Kyushu).
-The other cities and towns we visited (I will write about all of them soon) were Aso, Kagoshima, Hitoyoshi and Fukuoka.
+The other cities and towns we visited were Aso, Kagoshima, Hitoyoshi and Fukuoka.
 As with all group tours, all tickets, fees and prices are included; but I’ll just write down the entrance fees to some of the local attractions anyway.
 To find out more about this Malaysian travel company and the other different tours they offer, click here.

 How to Get to Beppu City